The Dodge Charger has been redesigned with sharper styling that gives it a retro-inspired look.

 But both models will eventually be replaced.
 To give us an idea of what the next-generation Dodge Charger could look like, TheSketchMonkey has designed a render showing how the muscle car's styling could evolve.

 The render artist doesn't think the current Charger's front-end suits a muscle car.
-To give the Charger a meaner look evoking the classic 1970s car, the designer has given the muscle car more angular headlights, reshaped the air vents, made the hood air intake more prominent, and sharpened the corners of the lower grille.
+To give the new Dodge Charger a meaner look evoking the classic 1970s car, the designer has given the muscle car more angular headlights, reshaped the air vents, made the hood air intake more prominent, and sharpened the corners of the lower grille.

 For the side profile, the hypothetical next-generation Dodge Charger retains its distinctive character lines, but the artist has added additional air outlets to give the design more functionality.